Expert Group on Nuclear Liability and Radioactive Waste Disposal Facilities (EGLDF)

 Many NEA member countries are engaged in the development of deep geological repositories (DGRs) for the final disposal of spent nuclear fuel and high-level radioactive waste.
 DGR projects for radioactive waste containing long-lived radionuclides raise specific nuclear liability issues in light of the nature of the potential risks they represent and the very long timescales that need to be considered.
 Such issues – in particular the application of the nuclear liability regime(s) to post-closure phase – are also relevant to other types of installations for the disposal of nuclear substances, including near-surface disposal facilities.

 In 2016, the Nuclear Law Committee (NLC) therefore established the Working Party on Deep Geological Repositories and Nuclear Liability (WPDGR), with a view to assess how the existing nuclear liability regimes should apply to DGR projects.
 On the occasion of the renewal of the WPDGR mandate for 2022-2025, a decision was made to extend the WPDGR scope of work beyond DGRs to cover other types of radioactive waste disposal facilities and modify the name of the Working Party to “Working Party on Nuclear Liability and Radioactive Waste Disposal Facilities” (WPLDF).
+In 2025, the WPLDF was re-redesignated as the Expert Group on Nuclear Liability and Radioactive Waste Disposal Facilities (EGLDF), with a two-year mandate for 2025-2027.

 Members' Area